The atoms of graph product von Neumann algebras: Introduction

+We finally remark on the related problem of finding the atoms of the spectral distribution $\sum_{v \in \cV} x_v$ where $x_v$ is a self-adjoint operator in $(M_v,\varphi_v)$.
+If $\mu_v$ is the spectral measure of $x_v$ with respect to the state $\varphi_v$, then the spectral measure $\mu$ of the operator $x = \sum_{v \in \cV} x_v$ can be viewed as a ``graph convolution'' of the measure $(\mu_v)_{v \in \cV}$.
+Indeed, in the case of a complete graph, $\mu$ is the classical convolution of $(\mu_v)_{v \in \cV}$ and in the case of a graph with no edges, it is the free convolution.
+Moreover, C{\'e}bron, Oliveira Santos, and Youssef \cite{COSY2024} have established central limit theorems for graph products which directly generalize the central limit theorems for classical and free convolution.

+Hence, we view the study of atoms for a graph convolution as a natural generalization of the free and classical cases.
+The atoms of a free convolution have been studied in depth \cite{BV1998,MaiSpeicherWeber2017,BelBerLiu2021} using the complex-analytic tools of the Cauchy transform and $R$-transform.
+We do not yet have an analytically tractable method for exact computation of graph convolutions in general, and the study of its atoms seems like an important subproblem that could give hints about its behavior.

-We finally remark on the related problem of finding the atoms of $\sum_{v \in \cV} x_v$ where $x_v$ is a self-adjoint operator in $(M_v,\varphi_v)$, which seems like an important subcase for obtaining an analytically tractable method for computing the additive convolutions associated to graph products.
-In the case of free independence, the atoms of the sum have been studied in depth \cite{BV1998,MaiSpeicherWeber2017,BelBerLiu2021}.
-By \cite[Theorem 7.4]{BV1998} an atom for the free sum can only occur at a point $\lambda$ if there are atoms of $x_v$ at some points $\lambda_v$ such that $\sum_{v \in \cV} \lambda_v = \lambda$ and the associated eigenspace projections $p_v$ have nonzero intersection (which is the $\lambda$-eigenspace projection for the sum).
+For the free product case, the atoms of the graph convolution are closely related to the atomic summands of the free product von Neumann algebra.
+Indeed, by \cite[Theorem 7.4]{BV1998} an atom for the free convolution can only occur at a point $\lambda$ if there are atoms of $\mu_v$ at some points $\lambda_v$ such that $\sum_{v \in \cV} \lambda_v = \lambda$ and the associated eigenspace projections $p_v$ have nonzero intersection (which is the $\lambda$-eigenspace projection for the sum).
 In particular, the free sum has atoms if and only if the free product von Neumann algebra $*_{v \in \cV} (\mathrm{W}^*(x_v),\varphi_v)$ has atoms.
+However, this last statement fails in general for graph products.
+It can happen that the operator $\sum_{v \in \cV} x_v$ has an eigenvalue even though the algebra $\gp_{v \in \cG} (\mathrm{W}^*(x_v),\varphi_v)$ is diffuse, as the following example shows.